 A Selective Catalytic Reduction system (SCR) reduces NOx emissions by combining exhaust gases with the reductant AdBlue (a type of urea) and passing it over a catalyst.
 IPU's SCR can reduce NOx emissions by 99.8%.Find out more

 Legislation is cracking down on emissions from diesel gensets.
-The primary motivation for organisations to reduce emissions from diesel engines is fundamental: because they have to.
+The primary motivation for organisations to implement diesel emission controls is fundamental: because they have to.

 With nationwide implementation of Clean Air Zones and the new Medium Combustion Plant Directive (MCPD), it is essential that engines are compliant.
 IPU has emissions solutions to suit your application.